 This might be one of the most confusing kava myths due to kava’s effects when you use it.
 But it’s all in how it works in the body and brain.
 For some people, the impact you get from kava makes them feel “high”; that is, it impacts how their mind feels.
 However, the research shows that there are no actual hallucinogenic properties in kava.
 The feelings you experience from kava come from how it acts on the gamma-aminobutyric acid, or GABA, neurotransmitter system in the brain.

 Neurotransmitters are chemical messengers that are responsible for sending signals from your brain to different parts of your body.
-The GABA system is an inhibitory system, making you feel relaxed and sedated when activated.
+The GABA system is an inhibitory system, making you feel relaxed and calm when activated.
 Kavalactones act directly on the GABA system, increasing the amount of GABA in your brain, giving you the calming and refreshing effects kava is known for.

 Research does suggest that different kava preparations can affect its potency.
 For example, smaller doses leave you feeling calm, refreshed, and social, while taking higher doses may give you feelings of joy, fatigue, and loss of fine motor skills.
 These higher doses are not recommended and can impair your ability to drive.
 So, like alcohol, there is a limit to how much you should take before you’re impaired.
 However, with kava, it takes much more to get to the point of not being able to drive than alcohol.
 The ideal therapeutic doses are between 180-300mg kavalactones per day.